Tsuk1ko/nhentai-helper/README.md

   You can specify the title used to judge whether the manga has been downloaded.
 If nothing selected, the script will never warn you when a manga has been downloaded.
   Note that `Pretty` is not available in most mirror sites.
 - **Add metadata file**
-  These metadata files is currently supported:
+  These metadata files are currently supported:
   - ComicInfo.xml (v2.1 from [anansi-project/comicinfo](https://github.com/anansi-project/comicinfo))
   - info.json (eze style, not guaranteed to work properly)